Category: Trip-planning

 Tuna (all species)10 per anglerCombined yellowfin, bluefin, bigeye

-Striped Marlin1 per anglerStrongly encouraged to release
+Striped Marlin1 per anglerCatch-and-release strongly encouraged

 Blue Marlin1 per anglerCatch-and-release is the standard